"Are you her carer?"

 Our care support officers offer a listening, non-judgemental ear for anyone who wishes to speak about care and care needs.
 We can give practical advice and information on all aspects of care from money and benefits, choosing residential care or care at home, to your rights at work as a carer.
 No enquiry is too small and there's no limit to the number of times you can contact us or how long we can support you.

 We can also provide emotional support through professional counselling.
 We can arrange for one-to-one support, support for couples and family counselling.
-We have partnerships with Cruse, the bereavement charity, and Relate, the relationship people, to ensure that you can access the support most relevant to your situation.
+We are partners with Relate, the relationship people, to ensure that you can access the support most relevant to your situation.

 Our range of personal and professional development courses can equip you with the skills and knowledge to take care of your wellbeing and support others to do the same.
 Courses include Supercharge your sleep, Eat and exercise for energy, Understanding mental health and Mindfulness for beginners.
 You can choose to work directly with our expert trainers in multiple locations across the UK or complete an online course, perfect for those with caring commitments or living outside the UK.